nychealth/Reusable-Data-Explorer/README.md

 We built this Data Explorer to be simple, powerful, intuitive, responsive, accessible, and useful.
 We also want it to be an asset for other projects, so are making this code available outside the context of the rest of the site in hopes that it helps other projects use this (or aspects of it).

+You can, for example, fork this repository, put it in your own Github repository, add your own data, serve the site via Github Pages, and iframe this application into your own website.

-The technologies this leverages are:
+The technologies this uses are:
 - [The NYC Core Framework](https://www.nyc.gov/assets/oti/html/nyc-core-framework/index.html), a Bootstrap-based front-end framework
 - [D3](https://d3js.org/), for ingesting data
 - [Arquero](https://github.com/uwdata/arquero), for ingesting and manipulating data on the client side